barbaraliau/ERTP/core/zoe/in-progress/docs/USE-OBJS.md

 We need a way of returning an ERTP payment for:
-1. the right to enter a scooter contract
+1. the right to enter a zoe contract
-2. the right to the outcome of a position in a scooter contract (after an offer has been made)
+2. the right to the outcome of a position in a zoe contract (after an offer has been made)

 We can easily return objects for these things.
 However, these objects